 The inception phase

 Flashback to the 1980s… the era when hosting was a relatively unknown concept.
 Computers, mobiles were mere babies or should we say giants!
-There were just one or two big names to go to if you needed a website, supposedly a fancy page on computer at that time.
+There were just one or two big names to go to if you needed a website, supposedly a fancy page on the computer at that time.

 Then in the 1985 came the dotcom and there was this internet boom in the next decade whereby in 1995, the restrictions were lifted from the internet to carry commercial traffic.
 Thus, from mid 90s till today, there have been revolutionary changes in the ways we communicate and conduct business – all thanks to the internet- and thanks to it the emails, internet messaging, VoIP and now with smartphones coming into the scene and making all of it a very big picture.

 At that time, in the beginning, hosting meant managing expensive servers in your office.
 This was the time when hosting market had just started coming into proper existence.
 Then with the advent of open source Linux and free database system MySQL, few more hosting companies came up.
-But still, there were no major players and no international brands and web hosting simply meant either hosting your own server at your place or shared hosting by small web hosts that catered to the local businesses.
+But still, there were no major players and no international brands and web hosting simply meant either hosting your server at your place or shared hosting by small web hosts that catered to the local businesses.

 That was party time for web hosters! 🙂